uyentran9/uyentran-ai-blog/_posts/2026-08-04-tabular-and-time-series-data.md

 hidden_date: true
 published: true
 ---
-Summary notes on tabular vs. time-series data — structure, common errors, and how each maps to a machine learning problem.
+Summary notes on tabular and time-series data — structure, common errors, and how each maps to a machine learning problem.
 <div class="report-actions">
   <a class="report-btn" href="{{ page.pdf | relative_url }}" download>⬇ Download PDF</a>
   <a class="report-btn report-secondary-btn" href="{{ page.pdf | relative_url }}" target="_blank" rel="noopener">↗ Open full-screen</a>